nuuuwan/news_lk3_data/README.md

 *2024-03-02 16:30:00* · [`adaderanasinhalalk`](http://sinhala.adaderana.lk/news/194049) · `si`

-*The Ministry of Education announced a revised school season in 2024.
+The Ministry of Education announced a revised school season in 2024.
 The first phase of the first school started on February 19, with the second phase from April 24 to May 3, and the GCE Ordinary Level exams from May 20 to May 31.
 The second term runs from June 3 to August 16.
-The third term, after the GCE A/L results on January 2, 2025, starts on November 26 and ends on January 17, 2025.*
+The third term, after the GCE A/L results on January 2, 2025, starts on November 26 and ends on January 17, 2025.

+🟩

 The amended school concession in 2024 has been announced by the Ministry of Education.